malaktayeh/react-nanodegree-employee-polls/README.md

 The front-end was built from scratch using using React by running `create-react-app`, but scaffolded with styles and components by [Bootstrap](https://react-bootstrap.github.io/).
 State is powered by [Redux Toolkit](https://redux-toolkit.js.org/), and the data is coming from [_DATA.js](./_DATA.js), which was provided by Udacity.
 The `_DATA.js` file represents a fake database and methods that let you access the data.
 Routing is handled by [React Router](https://v5.reactrouter.com/web/guides/quick-start).

 The employee poll app supports four employees.
 It allows users to vote, see all polls, and create new ones.
 Additionally, there is a leaderboard view that sorts users by app activity.
 The app is user-friendly and response.

+The app is deployed to GitHub Pages.
+You can access it [here](https://malaktayeh.github.io/react-nanodegree-employee-polls).

 ![Project Screenshot](./employee-polls/src/app/assets/app_dashboard_screenshot.PNG);